 - BHT (butylated hydroxytoluene) and BHA (butylated hydroxyanisole): possibly linked to cancer and endocrine disruption.
 Also a skin and respiratory irritant.

-- Coal tar: Sometimes found in shampoos, it’s been shown to increase risk of cancer and neurological issues
+- Coal tar: Sometimes found in shampoos, it’s been shown to increase the risk of cancer and neurological issues

 - DEA (diethanolamine).
 Also found in compounds such as Cocamide DEA and lauramide DEA: DEA is banned in the European Union.
 It’s linked to cancer, hormone disruption, and builds up to toxic levels in the liver and kidneys.